perfana/perfana-docs/docs/administration/administration.md

 ## Grafana configuration

 Perfana requires at least one Grafana instance to be configured.
-One or more Grafana instances can be configured via the `METEOR-SETTINGS` in the Perfana environment variables:
+One or more Grafana instances can be configured via the `METEOR_SETTINGS` environment variable:

 ```
 "grafanaInstances": [